paolomonella/ursus/documentation.md

 			- Possible values:
 				- "illegible" (this can be due to faded ink, to handwriting complicated to understand or to a combination of the two),
 				- "hole" (a hole in the parchment)
+				- "cancelled" (if the scribe erased the text)
 		- @quantity
     			- Possible values: an integer
 		- @unit